Welcome to Laura Y. Rodriguez, P.C.

 Individuals who have suffered serious injuries at work in heavy industries turn to Laura Y. Rodriguez, P.C. to retrieve no less than their deserved compensation.
 Clients choose us as their workers’ compensation lawyer in Houston due to our experienced and aggressive legal representation.
 Our priority is to help you receive the highest compensation possible for the full extent of injuries and losses.

-The place to start is with a free consultation with an industrial workers compensation Lawyer in Houston.
+The place to start is with a free consultation with an industrial workers compensation Lawyer in Texas and Louisiana.
 Contact Laura Y. Rodriguez, P.C. today for a free case review of your workers’ compensation claims!

 Injured workers in shipping, offshore drilling, and longshoreman occupations need expert legal help: the kind of help you can find here.